We are family. Really, we are a local, Grafton family of 7! That’s 5 GIRLS and 2 boys to be exact:)

 Let’s start off with a quick background.
 I am a mom of 4 girls and 1 boy!
 Outside of the gym, I am also a registered nurse.
-Four years ago as a single mom of 3, I moved over an hour away from pretty much everyone I knew to be closer to my job at the time at Children’s Hospital Wisconsin.
+7 years ago as a single mom of 3, I moved over an hour away from pretty much everyone I knew to be closer to my job at the time, at Children's Hospital Wisconsin.
 I moved to Ozaukee County, particularly, to ensure my girls the best future within the amazing school systems.

 Alright on to the fitness part...
 First off, I never grew up with exercise being a part of daily life.
 So after high school sports were over I didn’t fill my time with any fitness.
 I come from a family who loves to eat, butter and salt were 90% of our main ingredients;) and let’s face it genetics…not on our side.
 After my first daughter was born my journey with fitness was always some sort of a roller coaster... to the extreme.
 I started with running on my own, to at home workout videos, to trying out the 24 hour fitness gyms with machines.
 I needed the “cheap” convenient alternative.
 I was a single mom of 3 after all.
 Didn’t have the time, didn't have the money.
 You know those pretty legitimate excuses.
 My health and fitness at that time were not an “investment” to me and I definitely wasn’t going to put the effort into a healthy balanced diet, I was just living...boy was that the wrong mindset.
 I’d do these things for a while, but reality was...it got BORING and there was nothing to keep me motivated for the long run.
 And so the 30+lbs of pure body FAT I found myself holding by the time my youngest was 3.